elenajal/FORAS_Clinical_Trajectories_Scripts/README.md

 # Overview

-This repository is part of the **Hunt for the Last Relevant Paper** project.
+This repository is part of the **Hunt for the Last Relevant Paper: blending the best of humans and AI** project (full paper: https://doi.org/10.1080/20008066.2025.2546214).

 The current repository is focusing on the scripts used for the meta-analysis of PTSD symptom trajectories of clinical populations.